Vernalhav/levada/README.md

     │   └── ...
     └── utils                   # Utility functions (playBeat is here!)
 ```
 The main logic of the application is contained in [pages/MainPage/index.tsx](/src/pages/MainPage/index.tsx), as it controls all other events.
+The sound-playing logic is in [utils/playBeat.tsx](/src/utils/playBeat.tsx).
+All of the process of generating new rhythmic figures and their images and adding them to the site can be found in [image-generators](/image-generators) and better explained on its README.

+# Contributing
+If you wish to contribute to this project, thank you!
+You're more than welcome :)
+If you have any questions about the project's code and structure, please open an issue and I'll reply as soon as possible.
+There should be a few issues opened, so check if there are any that you would like to work on.
+Don't be shy on joining the discussion even if the issue is already assigned to someone.
+To contribute, fork the project, open up a new branch (preferably with a semantic name) and then when you're done, open up a Pull Request.
+I'll review them as soon as possible, so you won't be left waiting long for a merge or for feedback.
+To set up the development environment, simply run `npm install` on the root directory and then `npm start`.

+This is my first React project, so if you see any anti-patterns, hacky solutions or things that could be improved in general, please open an issue with the \[Improvement\] tag!
+I'm always looking for ways to make my code better :)
+Feedback is ALWAYS appreciated!

 # TODO:
 - Scoring system!!
 - Select only a subset of rhythmic figures to appear
 - Componentize buttons container
+- Refactor mainPage's game logic
 - Better firefox support
-- Refactor mainPage's game logic
 - Remove rhythmic figure to image-generators' make
+- Better parsing of dotted notes in image-generators/rhythms_data.json
-- Play multi-beat rhythmic figures (and display them in a different way)
+- Play multi-beat rhythmic figures (and possibly display them in a different way)
-All can be found detailed in the Issues tab.
+All these issues are better detailed in the Issues tab.
+Feel free to contribute!